Overview of Schizophrenia Symptoms & Treatment

 Schizophrenia is a serious mental illness characterized by a person experiencing a combination of delusions and hallucinations.
 Because these delusions and hallucinations feel as real as the world around them, a person with untreated schizophrenia can sometimes have trouble distinguishing actual reality from this altered reality that their brain is telling them.

 In spite of advances in the understanding of its causes, course, and treatment, schizophrenia continues to be a condition that has been challenging to researchers, clinicians, and those who suffer from it.
 It is easier for the average person to cope with the idea of cancer than it is to understand the odd behavior, hallucinations, or strange ideas of the person with this condition.
-People with schizophrenia suffer from some of the most prejudice, stigma, and discrimination associated with any mental illness, according to the National Institute of Mental Health (2019).
+People with schizophrenia suffer from some of the greatest prejudice, stigma, and discrimination associated with any mental illness, according to the National Institute of Mental Health (2019).

 As with most mental disorders, the causes of schizophrenia are still pretty poorly understood.
 Friends and family commonly are shocked, afraid or angry when they learn of the diagnosis.
 People often imagine a person with psychosis as being more violent or out-of-control than a person who has another kind of serious mental illness.
 But these kinds of prejudices and misconceptions can usually be readily corrected.